AndreiMoraru123/ContextCollector/README.md

 To train this model run the ```train.py``` file with the argument parsers tailored to your choice.
 My configuration so far has been something like this:

 ```
-embed_size = 300  # this is the size of the word embedding,
+embed_size = 300  # this is the size of the words embedding,
                   # i.e. exactly how many numbers will represent the words in the vocabulary.
                   # This is done using a look-up table through nn.Embedding

-attention_dim = 300  # this is the size of the full lenght attention dimension,
+attention_dim = 300  # this is the size of the full length attention dimension,
                      # i.e. exactly how many pixels are worth attenting to.
                      # The pixels themselves will be learned through training
                      # and this last linear dimension will be sotfmax-ed